Nabdam (district)

 Nabdam District is one of the fifteen districts in Upper East Region, Ghana.
-Originally it was formerly part of the then-larger Talensi-Nabdam District in August 2004, until the northern part of the district was split off to create Nabdam District on 28 June 2012; thus the remaining part has been renamed as Talensi District.
+It was formerly part of the then-larger Talensi-Nabdam District in August 2004, until the northern part of the district was split off to create Nabdam District on 28 June 2012; thus the remaining part has been renamed as Talensi District.
 The district assembly is located in the central part of Upper East Region and has Nangodi as its capital town.